Bloomington Public Adjuster

 Negotiate & Enforce Deadlines

-We challenge low carrier estimates, demand re-inspection, and enforce Minnesota's strict claim response and settlement deadlines under §604.18.
+We challenge low carrier estimates, demand re-inspection, and enforce Minnesota's strict claim response deadlines under §72A.201.

-Carriers routinely submit initial estimates that undervalue damage by 30–50%, particularly on Bloomington hail claims where insurers deny impact as "cosmetic."
-We submit our own detailed scope of loss using Xactimate, challenge carrier depreciation calculations, and enforce the statutory timeline for response.
-We document all correspondence and maintain detailed timelines to support potential bad faith claims.
+Carriers routinely submit initial estimates that undervalue damage — particularly on hail claims where insurers misclassify impact as "cosmetic."
+We submit our own detailed scope of loss using Xactimate, challenge depreciation calculations, and enforce the statutory timeline for response.
+Under Minnesota Statute §72A.201, carriers must acknowledge claims within 10 business days, complete their investigation within 30 business days, and accept or deny within 60 days of proof of loss.
+When carriers miss those deadlines or deny without reasonable basis, we document violations to support a §604.18 bad faith claim — which can recover up to $250,000 in additional damages plus reasonable attorney fees on top of the policy limit.

 4